kodekrash/wikipedia.org-xmldump-mongodb/README.md

 * Download the proper pages-articles XML file - for example, enwiki-20130708-pages-articles.xml.bz2.
 * Download the script.
-* Edit the three configuration variables at the beginning of the script:
+* Edit the three configuration variables at the beginning of the script depending on which file you download, and where you want the log file to be placed:

         $dsname = 'mongodb://localhost/wp20130708';
         $file = 'enwiki-20130708-pages-articles.xml.bz2';